“A palatial spa and golf hotel, close to the Med with sumptuous suites and superb cuisine”

 Remember baby and child equipment may be limited or need pre-booking

 During high season a supervised kids club operates daily for 4-12 year olds - and is complimentary for up to 4 hours a day including refreshments (it's an additional charge for a full day).
-They get to do arts and crafts, face painting, board games, Playstation, Wii, video game library and movies
+They get to do arts and crafts, face painting, sand sculpting, board games, Playstation, Wii, video game library and movies

 Children of all ages are welcome in all the restaurants and eateries, including the Beach Club, on site, with the exception of Kabuki Raw which only permits children over 10 for dinner